Taggart: Format and broadcast information

 The format of the show changed over the years.
 Originally the show ran with three one-hour episodes to each story.
 This was later changed starting with the last transmitted story in 1998 to a regular pattern of two-hour stand-alone stories and beginning in July 2002 these were shortened to 60 minutes.
 After a two-hour special episode in January 2003 episodes were again lengthened starting in October, this time to 90 minutes continuing through the 2008 New Year special "Genesis".
 After this the show became a series of one-hour stand-alone stories for the first time since 2003.

 Fans of the show were often frustrated by the erratic scheduling of the show.
 Although blocks or series of the show were filmed together, they were often not shown together as with other series.
 Instead, they were fitted into the schedule whenever there was a gap, meaning that they were often not shown in consecutive weeks or on one set night of the week.
 Often months passed between episodes of the same series being shown.
 This was very much the case in Australia with ABC TV showing episodes featuring the three lead actors in haphazard order with current or recent shows.
 This made it very difficult to understand the history of the show.

 DVD releases

 The DVD rights in the UK for many Taggart episodes the earlier series in particular are held by Clearvision.
 However, some episodes, in particular those from 2002 onwards, have been released on DVD in the UK by Acorn Media UK.
 There are also Region 1 and Region 4 releases for North American and Australasian markets.
-Some of the DVD releases are now quite rare and deleted and there has been no Blu-ray release at present.
+Some of the DVD releases are now quite rare and out-of-print, and there has been no Blu-ray release at present.